What Happens When You Surrender A Life Insurance Policy?

 Will surrendering my life insurance policy have any tax implications?

-Surrendering your life insurance policy could result in a tax bill.
-The amount of premiums paid into the policy is called your tax basis and is considered tax-free.
-However, if you receive any gains over and above your tax basis, then that amount may be taxed as ordinary income.
-We recommend that you speak with your tax or financial advisor before making any major financial decisions.
+Yes, surrendering your life insurance policy could result in a tax bill.
+The total amount you’ve paid in premiums over the life of the policy is called your tax basis, and that portion is not taxable.
+However, any amount you receive above your tax basis may be subject to taxation.

 An alternative to surrendering your policy: sell it for cash